 Creative Commons images are a special subset of 'free images'.
-Creative Commons came about as a way to simplify the minefield that is 'free' content (view our listing of free stock photo sites) and allow photographers to provide ('license') their work for free under easy to understand terms which benefit both the photographer and the user.
+Creative Commons came about as a way to simplify the minefield that is 'free' content (view our listing of free stock photo sites) and allow photographers to provide ('license') their work for free under easy to understand and standardised terms which benefit both the photographer and the user.

 The good people at creativecommons.org explain this better, but CC allows photographers and illustrators or creators of any content to clearly license their work, and tag it in such a way that it can be found online easily.
+Over the past 15 years millions of images and other creative media have been shared under the CC attribution licenses, all may be used in non-commercial applications unedited, and many can be used in commercial application and modified at will.

 For the image user creative commons makes it clear if the images can be used in commercial applications, if changes can be made and in ALL cases an attribution as specified by the creator must be included when the image is used.
 The details of this attribution are usually displayed along with the image on the source web site often in a series of icons or a link to a licence page: as an example: